lounres/lounres/README.md

     Why does the word "hat" appear in the names?
 That's because in Russia it is called "шляпа" which literally is "the hat".
 And it called like that because all the words to guess are kept in a hat which is passed from player to player.
 But the "half" and "the true" parts came up randomly in our minds, so that's how I gave the project code name "HalfHat".

 ## What am I familiar with?
-What technologies and knowledges I wield?
+What technologies and knowledges do I wield?

 - **Mathematics:** linear algebra and geometry, discrete math, probability theory, math analysis, etc.
 - **Programming languages:** Kotlin; partially HTML/CSS, SQL, JavaScript, TypeScript, Rust, LaTeX.
+- **Basic programming instruments:** git, docker, IntelliJ IDEA
-- **Libraries, technologies, and instruments:** Gradle, and a lot of other things that I am lazy to write for now <!-- TODO: Describe other instruments -->
+- **Libraries, technologies, and instruments:** Gradle, kotlinx.coroutines, kotlinx.serialization, Ktor, Compose Multiplatform <!-- TODO: Describe other instruments -->

 <!--